jiahecui/SenAOReFoc/paper/paper.md

 SenAOReFoc aims to fill this gap and to make closed-loop sensorbased AO and remote focusing more easily accessible to the microscopy community.
 It has been designed for open development and easy integration into existing adaptive optical microscopes with a simple and user-friendly architecture.
-It has also been tested on different operating systems (Windows/macOS/Linux) for sake of generality.
+The functionality of the software has also been tested on different operating systems (Windows/macOS/Linux) for sake of generality.
-However, we note that SenAOReFoc is a control software, and the performance of the closed-loop AO correction procedure is inevitably dependent on the state of the optical system.
+However, we note that SenAOReFoc is a control software, and the performance of the closed-loop AO correction in practice is inevitably dependent on the state of the optical system.
 Finally, SenAOReFoc takes care of some reported issues in the field, such as the thermal effects of electromagnetic DMs [@Bitenc2017OpticsExpress], and obscured search blocks in the case of severely distorted pupils [@Dong2018OpticsExpress; @Ye2015OpticsExpress; @Cui2020Zenodo].